AdobeDocs/analytics-platform.en/help/report-builder/create-a-data-block.md

 1. Set the **[!UICONTROL Date range]**.

-    The Date range option allows you to choose a date range.
+    The **[!UICONTROL Date range]** option allows you to choose a date range.
 Date ranges may be fixed or rolling.
-For information about date range options, see [Select a Date Range](select-date-range.md).

     Select **[!UICONTROL Calendar]** to pick a data range using ![Calendar](/help/assets/icons/Calendar.svg) or enter a date range manually.
 Optionally, you can pick a preset drom the Search Presets drop-down menu.

-    Select **[!UICONTROL From Cell]** to define a start and end data based on a cell in the current sheet.
+    Select **[!UICONTROL From cell]** to define a start and end data based on a cell in the current sheet.

+    For information about date range options, see [Select a date range](select-date-range.md).

 1. Select **[!UICONTROL Next]**.